reactjs/vi.react.dev/src/content/learn/add-react-to-an-existing-project.md

 </Sandpack>

-Chú ý là nội dung HTML ban đầu từ `index.html` được giữ nguyên, nhưng component  `NavigationBar` React của bạn giờ đây hiển thị bên trong `<nav id="navigation">` từ trong HTML của bạn.
-Hãy đọc [`tài liệu sử dụng createRoot`](/reference/react-dom/client/createRoot#rendering-a-page-partially-built-with-react) để tìm hiểu thêm về cách hiển thị các component React trong một trang HTML hiện có.
+Notice how the original HTML content from `index.html` is preserved, but your own `NavigationBar` React component now appears inside the `<nav id="navigation">` from your HTML.
+Read the [`createRoot` usage documentation](/reference/react-dom/client/createRoot#rendering-a-page-partially-built-with-react) to learn more about rendering React components inside an existing HTML page.

-Khi bạn sử dụng React với một dự án tồn tại trước đó, thường thì bạn sẽ bắt đầu với những component tương tác nhỏ (như nút bấm), và sau đó dần dần "tiến lên trước" cho tới khi toàn bộ trang web của bạn được xây dựng bằng React.
-Khi bạn đạt đến đó, chúng tôi khuyến nghị hãy chuyển đổi sang một [React framework](/learn/start-a-new-react-project) ngay sau đó để có thể sử dụng tối ưu React.
+When you adopt React in an existing project, it's common to start with small interactive components (like buttons), and then gradually keep "moving upwards" until eventually your entire page is built with React.
+If you ever reach that point, we recommend migrating to [a React framework](/learn/start-a-new-react-project) right after to get the most out of React.

-## Sử dụng React Native trong một ứng dụng di động native hiện có {/*using-react-native-in-an-existing-native-mobile-app*/}
+## Using React Native in an existing native mobile app {/*using-react-native-in-an-existing-native-mobile-app*/}

-[React Native](https://reactnative.dev/) cũng có thể được tích hợp vào các ứng dụng native hiện có một cách từ từ và tăng dần.
-Nếu bạn có một ứng dụng native hiện có cho Android (Java hoặc Kotlin) hoặc iOS (Objective-C hoặc Swift), [hãy làm theo hướng dẫn này](https://reactnative.dev/docs/integration-with-existing-apps) để thêm một màn hình React Native vào ứng dụng của bạn.
+[React Native](https://reactnative.dev/) can also be integrated into existing native apps incrementally.
+If you have an existing native app for Android (Java or Kotlin) or iOS (Objective-C or Swift), [follow this guide](https://reactnative.dev/docs/integration-with-existing-apps) to add a React Native screen to it.